kkohbrok/draft-kohbrok-mls-leaf-operation-intents/draft-kohbrok-mls-leaf-operation-intents.md

 External commits may include one or more LeafOperationProposals.
 Any Removes validated as described above MUST thus be considered valid in this context.

-Open questions:

-- Do we want to have an MLS wire format for LeafOperationIntent?

 ## Additional AS role

 When using LeafOperationIntents, the AS gains the additional role of having to